rottencandy/vimkubectl/README.md

 A Vim/Neovim plugin to manipulate Kubernetes resources.

-This plugin acts as a `kubectl` wrapper providing commands and mappings to perform basic actions Kubernetes resources.

 ![Screenshot of plugin in use](https://i.imgur.com/PwDD7pS.png)

+This plugin is a `kubectl` wrapper providing commands and mappings to perform basic actions on Kubernetes resources.

 The following has been implemented so far:
 - Fetch and view lists of kubernetes resources